 Chocolate Orange Fudge

-When it comes to festive flavours, there’s a few that will always be iconic in my books.
-Gingerbread, peppermint and mixed spice to name a few; any recipe involving them and I need a Michael Buble playlist to accompany it.
-Along with those is of course chocolate orange and this Chocolate Orange Fudge is the perfect sweet Christmas treat!
+When it comes to festive flavours, there are a few that will always be iconic in my books.
+Gingerbread, peppermint and mixed spice, to name a few; any recipe involving them and I need a Michael Buble playlist to accompany it.
+Along with those is, of course, chocolate orange, and this Chocolate Orange Fudge is the perfect sweet Christmas treat!

 A stack of rich, sticky chocolate orange fudge topped with orange sprinkles, arranged neatly on parchment paper over a wooden surface.
 The vibrant sprinkles add a festive touch to the dark, fudgy goodness.